RienNeVaPlus/type-arango/API.md

 ### `@Document()`

 Decorates a class that has been extended by `Entity`.
-Documents are consumed by `@Collection`*s* and define a schema which is derived from the property types and additional decorator information.
+Documents are consumed by `@Collection(of => Document)` and define a schema which is derived from the property types and additional decorator information.

 **Example**
 ```ts